-BTC Price Trend: Based on the 4 key BTC price indicators and data as of 31 March, BTC price will likely remain range-bound in the short term.
+BTC Price Trend: Based on the 4 key BTC price indicators and data as of 31 May, BTC prices do not exhibit any clear trends.

 BTC Price Trend

 NVTS is a short-medium term bull/bear indicator.
-Current NVTS value is 100.49, on the higher end of the scale, however NVTS value have been hovering around the same value, therefore it is likely prices will continue to be rangebound;
+Current NVTS value is 51.8, on the low end of the scale, the lowest level it has been in months, therefore, it is likely BTC is slightly undervalued;

 MVRV is a short-medium term bull/bear indicator.
-Current MVRV value is 3.38, on the higher end of the scale, suggesting that BTC reaching its short-term peak；
+Current MVRV value is 1.86, around the mid-point of the scale, suggesting a lack of clear direction；

 As discussed per our previous report “Price Indicators Deep Dive and Bitcoin Price Analysis”, there are limitations to the aforementioned indicators, and these indicators should only serve as suggestions and not investment advice.

 Palantir Technologies, owned by Peter Thiel, has begun accepting the crypto as a form of payment and is looking to invest in Bitcoin as a treasury reserve asset.
 The publicly listed software company has $151m in adjusted free cash flow that could be invested in Bitcoin and other investments.
 Peter Thiel, Palantir’s co-founder and chairman, has invested in several crypto startups through his funds.

 MoneyGram International announced that it will allow customers to buy and sell Bitcoin for cash at 12,000 U.S. retail locations through a partnership with Coinme.
 In addition to the existing 6,000 supermarket kiosks, Moneygram plans to introduce bitcoin trades in another 20,000 stores across 32 states by 3Q2021.
 The rollout will vastly expand U.S. investors’ access to brick-and-mortar crypto touchpoints.